-Through the the lens of a lion heart and faith in the Great Spirit, I began to gather a party of forces and friends 5 weeks ago, Bilbo Baggins’ style, to set out on the quest to find out what is causing my vocal chord paralysis and to see what can be done to heal it.
+Through the the lens of a lion heart and faith in the Universe, I began to gather a party of forces and friends, Bilbo Baggins’ style, and set out on the quest to find out what is causing my vocal chord paralysis and to see what can be done to heal it.

 Off I went, with high spirits and energy, to meet what must be met and to seek out help from as many sources as I needed.
-I was prepared to slog through medical journals, speak with people in-the-know, and do my own mind=body-heart-prayer-meditation work.
-I knew that I would either uncover new psychological material or continue working on old thought patterns that I thought had been released, all with the understanding that this would lead to healing.
+I was prepared to slog through medical journals, speak with people in-the-know, and do my own mind-body-heart-meditation work.

 Medically, a cat scan has shown very little, although I am seeing my ENT this week to talk more about it.
-His recommendation is to have a saline injection on a Friday, and see if I can sing over the weekend.
+His recommendation is to have a saline injection into the vocal folds on a Friday, and see if I can sing over the weekend.
 If that is successful, and I think “WOW, I MUST be able to do this again!” then I am a candidate for surgery that he can perform.
-(Ironically, I have helped several singing and speech students who’ve had vocal fold surgery sing again.)
+(Ironically, I have helped a dozen or so singing and speech students who’ve had vocal fold surgery sing again.)
 But Doc says that even with successful surgery I probably won’t sing more than a song or two at a time, and probably not any arias or extended forms of song.

 I am wondering how surgery can fix a neurological blockage, since the vocal cords themselves are fine.
 The surgeon could not answer this.

 Physically, I have continued off and on with the “Somatic Voice Work tm The Lovetri Method” vocal exercises.
 They do strengthen my throat, and I have a few tiny sounds that are accurate pitches reappearing in my middle voice.
 Yesterday a few higher notes made an appearance.
 But they are single pitches and can not be sustained.
 It is mind-numbingly hard work.